Nautilus, Inc. (NYSE:NLS) Expected to Announce Earnings of $0.26 Per Share

-Wall Street analysts predict that Nautilus, Inc. (NYSE:NLS) will report $0.26 earnings per share for the current quarter, Zacks reports.
-Three analysts have provided estimates for Nautilus’ earnings, with the highest EPS estimate coming in at $0.30 and the lowest estimate coming in at $0.22.
-Nautilus reported earnings per share of ($0.23) in the same quarter last year, which would suggest a positive year over year growth rate of 213%.
-The firm is scheduled to announce its next quarterly earnings results on Thursday, November 5th.
+Analysts expect Nautilus, Inc. (NYSE:NLS) to announce earnings per share (EPS) of $0.26 for the current fiscal quarter, Zacks reports.
+Three analysts have issued estimates for Nautilus’ earnings, with estimates ranging from $0.22 to $0.30.
+Nautilus posted earnings of ($0.23) per share in the same quarter last year, which would suggest a positive year over year growth rate of 213%.
+The business is scheduled to issue its next quarterly earnings report on Thursday, November 5th.

-On average, analysts expect that Nautilus will report full year earnings of $1.23 per share for the current year, with EPS estimates ranging from $1.10 to $1.35.
-For the next financial year, analysts forecast that the business will report earnings of $1.05 per share, with EPS estimates ranging from $0.52 to $1.59.
-Zacks’ earnings per share averages are a mean average based on a survey of sell-side research firms that that provide coverage for Nautilus.
+According to Zacks, analysts expect that Nautilus will report full year earnings of $1.23 per share for the current fiscal year, with EPS estimates ranging from $1.10 to $1.35.
+For the next financial year, analysts forecast that the business will post earnings of $1.05 per share, with EPS estimates ranging from $0.52 to $1.59.
+Zacks’ EPS averages are a mean average based on a survey of research analysts that cover Nautilus.

 Nautilus (NYSE:NLS) last issued its quarterly earnings data on Monday, August 10th.
-The specialty retailer reported $0.56 earnings per share for the quarter, beating analysts’ consensus estimates of ($0.10) by $0.66.
-Nautilus had a positive return on equity of 18.03% and a negative net margin of 2.71%.
-The firm had revenue of $114.19 million during the quarter, compared to analyst estimates of $69.15 million.
+The specialty retailer reported $0.56 EPS for the quarter, topping analysts’ consensus estimates of ($0.10) by $0.66.
+Nautilus had a negative net margin of 2.71% and a positive return on equity of 18.03%.
+The business had revenue of $114.19 million during the quarter, compared to analysts’ expectations of $69.15 million.

-In related news, Director Marvin G. Siegert sold 25,000 shares of the firm’s stock in a transaction that occurred on Thursday, August 13th.
-The stock was sold at an average price of $14.00, for a total value of $350,000.00.
-Following the sale, the director now directly owns 69,077 shares in the company, valued at approximately $967,078.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, Director Richard A. Horn sold 10,000 shares of Nautilus stock in a transaction on Tuesday, September 1st.
-The shares were sold at an average price of $13.02, for a total value of $130,200.00.
-Over the last 90 days, insiders sold 165,387 shares of company stock worth $2,327,736.
-1.90% of the stock is owned by insiders.
+In other news, SVP Wayne M. Bolio sold 22,894 shares of the business’s stock in a transaction dated Thursday, August 13th.
+The shares were sold at an average price of $14.05, for a total value of $321,660.70.
+Following the completion of the sale, the senior vice president now owns 20,132 shares in the company, valued at approximately $282,854.60.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, CEO Jim Barr sold 6,603 shares of the business’s stock in a transaction dated Monday, August 17th.
+The shares were sold at an average price of $14.00, for a total transaction of $92,442.00.
+Following the completion of the sale, the chief executive officer now owns 38,252 shares of the company’s stock, valued at approximately $535,528.
+The disclosure for this sale can be found here.
+Insiders have sold a total of 165,387 shares of company stock valued at $2,327,736 in the last quarter.
+1.90% of the stock is currently owned by company insiders.

-Several hedge funds have recently modified their holdings of the company.
-Driehaus Capital Management LLC acquired a new position in shares of Nautilus during the 2nd quarter valued at $14,426,000.
-Two Sigma Advisers LP increased its position in shares of Nautilus by 4.0% during the 2nd quarter.
-Two Sigma Advisers LP now owns 454,100 shares of the specialty retailer’s stock valued at $4,210,000 after purchasing an additional 17,500 shares during the period.
-Hodges Capital Management Inc. acquired a new position in shares of Nautilus during the 2nd quarter valued at $4,113,000.
-EAM Investors LLC acquired a new position in shares of Nautilus during the 2nd quarter valued at $3,689,000.
-Finally, Deutsche Bank AG increased its position in shares of Nautilus by 59.9% during the 1st quarter.
-Deutsche Bank AG now owns 372,581 shares of the specialty retailer’s stock valued at $973,000 after purchasing an additional 139,529 shares during the period.
-Institutional investors own 65.50% of the company’s stock.
+Several large investors have recently bought and sold shares of NLS.
+Driehaus Capital Management LLC bought a new stake in shares of Nautilus in the 2nd quarter valued at about $14,426,000.
+Hodges Capital Management Inc. bought a new stake in shares of Nautilus in the 2nd quarter valued at about $4,113,000.
+EAM Investors LLC bought a new stake in shares of Nautilus in the 2nd quarter valued at about $3,689,000.
+Mackay Shields LLC bought a new stake in shares of Nautilus in the 2nd quarter valued at about $2,590,000.
+Finally, Nuveen Asset Management LLC bought a new stake in shares of Nautilus in the 2nd quarter valued at about $1,402,000.
+Institutional investors and hedge funds own 65.50% of the company’s stock.

 Nautilus, Inc, a consumer fitness products company, designs, develops, sources, and markets cardio and strength fitness products, and related accessories for consumer and commercial use in the United States, Canada, and internationally.
 The company operates in two segments, Direct and Retail.
 It offers specialized cardio products, treadmills, ellipticals, bike products, strength products, home gyms, dumbbells, and weight benches primarily under the Nautilus, Bowflex, Octane Fitness, Schwinn, and Universal brands.